Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 View White River National Forest Trail Details

-How to be prepared to hike a 14er
+How to prepare to hike a 14er

 Two women hiking in Breckenridge - photo by Louie Traub